getchip/DIP-Docs/source/includes/_hdmi.md

 ![Plug it!](images/hdmi_plugged_in_half.jpg)

 The HDMI DIP is extremely easy to use.
 Once you have your C.H.I.P.
-OS updated, it•s really as simple as attaching the DIP to your C.H.I.P, plugging in an HDMI monitor, and booting up C.H.I.P.
-But, for posterity•s sake, here•s all the details.
+OS updated, it's really as simple as attaching the DIP to your C.H.I.P, plugging in an HDMI monitor, and booting up C.H.I.P.
+But, for posterity's sake, here's all the details.

  * Connect DIP to C.H.I.P.
  * Connect cable to DIP and monitor